Qadra/Rsampl/README.md

 Implementation of Weighted Random Sampling algorithms for R.

-The current implementation of Weighted Random Sampling in R is an *n²* algorithm, this repository currently contains an *k log(n)* solution.
+The current implementation of Weighted Random Sampling in R is an *n²* algorithm, this repository currently contains a *k log(n)* solution.